erazlogo/zotero-markdown-translators/README.md

 - Note: These steps will allow you to link any Markdown application to Zotero.
 ### Obsidian
 - Install Obsidian https://obsidian.md/
 - Move "template-project" folder to the Obsidian folder and open it as a vault.
-Note: I am having trouble uploading hidden files to github at the moment, so please download the "template-project" folder <a href="http://elenarazlogova.org/wp-content/uploads/template-project.zip">here</a>
+Note: I am having trouble uploading hidden files to github at the moment, so please download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314
 - Turn on Live Preview (comes up at first launch)
 - Turn Safe Mode Off (comes up at first launch)
 ## Acknowledgments